Update you browser

 Next open event

-Develop your creative expertise to influence how audiences see and understand the social, political and cultural animated worlds and experiences you create
+Animation is a dynamic visual communication paradigm.
+Join us to develop your creative expertise to influence how audiences see and understand the social, political and cultural animated worlds and experiences you create.

 Catch the replays from our latest online Open Day.